backstage/backstage/packages/integration-aws-node/README.md

   entity.metadata.annotations?.[MY_AWS_ACCOUNT_ID_ANNOTATION]);
 ```

-Alternatively, you can create a new configuration field for your plugin:
+Alternatively, you can create a new Backstage app configuration field for your plugin:

 ```yaml
 # app-config.yaml